Ejotten/Ejotten.github.io/README.md

 Ashland
  -Optimization of the production process of a company using analyses and scientific and statistical methods, resulting in a cost reduction of 20%.

-### Imported goods analisys		2022
+### Imported Goods analisys		2022
 Ashland
- -Analysis and processing of Big Data with information on imported products for all of Latin America, enabling better pricing and value positioning for the company, resulting in clearer strategies and profit maximization.
+ -Analyzing and processing big data with information on imported products for all of Latin America, enabling better pricing and value positioning for the company and resulting in clearer strategies and profit maximization.

 **Technologies:** Excel, Power BI, SQL

-### Data visualization  	2020
+### Data Visualization  	2020
 Ashland

  -Creation of a dashboard for visualization and analysis of sales data, aiding in strategic decision-making with the available data through internal company data.
-Big data from customs, enabaling better pricing and value positioning for the company, resulting in clearer strategies and profit maximization.
+Big data from customs, enabling better pricing and value positioning for the company, resulting in clearer strategies and profit maximization.

  **Technologies:** Excel, Power BI